scottjdownes/ds-test-repo/README.md

 ds-test-repo
 ============

-Test repo for data science course.
+This is my test repo for data science course.